 Bake until the puff pastry is a deep burnished brown and puffed, 12 to 16 minutes.
 Serve immediately.

 - Defrosting puff pastry: Puff pastry defrosting instructions vary quite a bit from company to company.
 The goal is to keep it as cold as possible until you use it so the fat inside stays chilled and the dough puffs.
-For this recipe, place the frozen puff pastry in the refrigerator just before you start this recipe.
-It will defrost enough to roll, but be careful, as it will soften very quickly as you work with it.
+For this recipe, defrost it in the refrigerator and leave it in there until you are ready to top the pie.

 - Make ahead: The onion, garlic, and shallot mixture can be made in advance, covered, and refrigerated for up to 2 days.
 Alternatively, the entire filling can be made in advance and refrigerated, covered, for up to 2 days.
 Reheat before using.